 Step 1.
 Press Windows key + R to invoke the Run dialog box.
 Type in “gpedit.msc” and press OK.
 This will open up the Local Group Policy Editor window.

 Step 2.
 Navigate here: Computer configuration > Administrative Templates > Windows Components > Remote Desktop Services > Remote Desktop Session Host > Connections.
 Double-click “Allow users to connect remotely using Terminal Services” in the right pane.

 Step 3.
 Set the status to Not configured.
 Then click OK.

 In conclusion, this post provides you with three ways to fix Server RDP not working problem.
 Firstly, you can allow the Remote Desktop connection.
 Secondly, you can change your firewall settings.
 Finally, you can change your Group Policy settings.
-If your problem still exists after trying these solutions, you can use AnyViewer as a Remote Desktop alternative.
+If your problem still exists after trying these solutions, you can use AnyViewer for Windows as a Remote Desktop alternative.
 As long as both computers have downloaded AnyViewer and are connected to the Internet, you can achieve remote control.
-And AnyViewer supports various Windows editions, including Windows Server 2019, 2016, 2012 R2 and Windows 10/8.1/8/7.